 Students who need to take medication during the school day are to bring the medication to the health office.
 Parent permission must be documented in the health office for students to use medication at school.
 In addition, a physician's order is necessary for any use of prescription medications at school.
-All Medication Permission forms are available in the health office and on the BHM Schools Website Health Services under Health Plans and Forms.
-The school does not supply medications.
-The health office phone number is 763.682.8121.
+All Medication Permission forms are available in the health office and on the <a href="https://documented.ncbi.nlm.nih.google-black-new-model-black-new-mode